-Major roadworks will begin in December 2016 in south and central Rangiora as part of a ten-year project to improve the wastewater network.
+Major roadworks are underway in central Rangiora as part of a ten-year project to improve the wastewater network.

-A number of large wastewater pipes will be installed in central and south Rangiora in the next ten years.
-Council will aim to schedule this work to minimise disruption as much as possible.
+A number of large wastewater pipes are being installed in central and south Rangiora.
+This is a multi-year project and the work is being scheduled to minimise disruption as much as possible.

 The first stages of works within the next three years are outlined in some detail below.
-These will continue for the next 10 years and beyond.
-The programme has a total value of around $17 million for the next ten years (excluding works already completed).
+The programme has a total value of around $17 million.

-The roadworks associated with the project may disrupt a number of activities, including commuter traffic and affect vehicle access to businesses, schools and pre-schools.
-Whenever possible, the critical part of the construction will be undertaken during school holidays to minimise effects on schools.
+The roadworks associated with the project may disrupt traffic and detours will be required from time to time during the pipe installation.
+Whenever possible, the critical part of the work will be undertaken during school holidays to minimise effects on schools.